sperkibody/PfalLifeCycleSelection/data/README.md

 - ffd_codon_changes.txt: File listing FFD codon changes (as annotated by SNPSift) for custom script filtering VCF-encoded FFD variants.

 ## Diversity:
+- props_adj_breadth.txt: File containing site count estimates from count_ns_syn_sites_per_transcript.pl.
+Includes preliminary breadth estimates before final DE filter (this column is removed before analysis in statistical analysis and plotting scripts, but acts as a place holder at this stage).
+File is used for pnps.py statistic generate scripts.
+- min_expression_2.5.txt: contains basic set of genes expressed in assay.
+Useful for specifying genes for use in initial statistic generation files.
+Alternatively, can use gene_sets_assay/*.txt directory or other desired directory (which can be used to produce output file with genes labeled by gene set).
+- divstats/: includes output from runpi.sh and fst.py, before processing into single diversity value file.
+- AltTranscriptLengths.csv: Includes transcript lengths for each gene.
+Used to validate that site counts consider the longest transcript for each gene and adjust counts in 14 special cases where longest transcript was not initially considered.
+- helb_seropos.txt: Includes gene IDs for antigens identified by Helb. et al in antibody reactivity screen (https://pubmed.ncbi.nlm.nih.gov/26216993/).
+Data from supp file.
+- diversity_values.csv: Output of diversity_df_filtering.R for use in analysis and plotting files.
+Includes diversity statistics for 3,699 genes in each of the four populations.
+NA values denote cases where statistics or labels could not be calculated (e.g. no variants in population for Fst calculations or gene not detected in assay).
+Pf7 variant call pass rate, site counts, breadth labels included.
+Each row corresponds to diversity values in one of the 4 populations for a given gene.
+- stage_div_comparisons.csv: meta-analysis results for stage-stage comparisons of primary gene set from stage_analysis.R.
+- fst_results.csv: meta-analysis results for stage-stage comparisons from fst_plots.R.
 ## Divergence:
 - Pfal_Preichenowi_orthos.csv: Ortholog groups from PlasmoDB comparing <i>P. reichenowi</i> and <i>P. falciparum</i>.
 May include multiple groupings for single <i>P. falciparum</i> genes.
 - Pfal_Ppraefal_orthos.csv: Ortholog groups from PlasmoDB comparing <i>P. praefalciparum</i> and <i>P. falciparum</i>.
 May include multiple groupings for single <i>P. falciparum</i> genes.